corrode/corrode.github.io/content/services/_index.md

 - Idiomatic Rust: when to use traits and lifetimes, and when to avoid them; how to structure async code to separate I/O-heavy code from simple business logic that can be sync.
 - Testing: how to use unit tests for quick feedback loops where other teams might rely on costly end-to-end tests, which are slow.

-If you're shipping Rust into production, this is the difference between a codebase is a joy to work with in two years, or turns a liability nobody understands or wants to touch.
+If you're shipping Rust into production, this is the difference between a codebase that is a joy to work with in two years and a liability nobody understands or wants to touch.

 ## You Stay In Control With The Right Guardrails